sazlin/data-structures/README.md

 ####Min Binary Heap:
 The min binary heap is implemented using a list.
 It can be constructed by passing an iterable upon creation, otherwise it is left empty.
 The public interface includes methods for push(val), pop(), peek().

+####Graph
+An object-oriented adjacency list-style implementation of a graph